 From our very origins, the human journey has been shaped by migration.
-For over 70,000 years human beings have been on the move and today—with 250 million international migrants and 750 internal migrants—migrations are reshaping the world.
-While foundational to the human experience, across space and time, when large numbers of newcomers arrive, bringing new languages and customs, they are often met with skepticism and distrust.
+For over 70,000 years, human beings have been on the move and today migrations are reshaping the world.
+While foundational to the human experience, when large numbers of newcomers arrive, they are often met with skepticism and distrust.

-In the United States, twenty-five percent of children under the age of 18, a total of 18.7 million children, have an immigrant parent.
-Today, the world over, the success of the children of immigrants is essential to our shared future.
+In the U.S., twenty-five percent of children under the age of 18 have an immigrant parent.
+The world over, the success of the children of immigrants is essential to our shared future.
 Education, in and out of school, will play a foundational role in helping to nurture democracy.

-The Re-Imagining Migration Project was founded in July 2017 by Adam Strom, the former Director of Scholarship and Innovation at Facing History and Ourselves, and pioneering scholars of immigration and education, Carola Suarez-Orozco, the Co-Director of the Institute for Immigration, Globalization & Education at UCLA and Marcelo Suarez-Orozco, the Wasserman Dean of the Graduate School of Education and Information Sciences at UCLA.
-The project is developing rigorously vetted resources for classrooms and opportunities for lifelong learning and quality professional development to foster the civic skills, social, and intellectual habits necessary for democracy to flourish in the age of mass migrations.
+We were founded in July 2017 by Adam Strom, the former Director of Scholarship and Innovation at Facing History and Ourselves, and pioneering scholars of immigration and education, Carola Suarez-Orozco, the Co-Director of the Institute for Immigration, Globalization & Education at UCLA and Marcelo Suarez-Orozco, the Wasserman Dean of the Graduate School of Education and Information Sciences at UCLA.
+The project is developing rigorously vetted resources for classrooms and opportunities for lifelong learning and quality professional development to foster the civic skills, social, and intellectual habits necessary for democracy to flourish in the age of mass migrations. [more]